 Skip to main content

 If cooling still feels mostly normal but water drips steadily from one fixed point, the drain path is usually backing up.
-Dust, slime, and mineral residue collect in the tray or pipe until water queues inside the unit and spills over the tray lip instead of leaving through the drain as intended.
+Dust and mineral residue collect in the tray or pipe until water queues inside the unit and spills over the tray lip.
 If you are not sure whether the water points to drainage, icing, buildup, or trunking, use the aircon water leak checker before choosing the service.

 • Steady drip pattern during runtime.